cuhHub/Noir/docs/api-reference/noir/built-ins/services/tpsservice.md

 ```lua
 Noir.Services.TPSService:SetPrecision(precision)
 ```
-Set the tick rate for calculating the average TPS.
+Set the amount of ticks to use when calculating the average TPS.

+Eg: if this is set to 10, the average TPS will be calculated over a period of 10 ticks.

 ### Parameters
 - `precision`: integer